BenjaminShinar/Books-Resources/AWS Skill Builder/AWS Tecinical Essentials/README.md

 (video)

-we focus on the network VPC and it's components. when we created an EC2 machine, we put it into a vpc. we used a default vpc that AWS creates for us. the default VPC has inbound access from the internet, so it's dangerous to use it all the time. some services don't require VPCs, but it's still important to learn about it.
+we focus on the network <cloud>VPC</cloud> and it's components. when we created an <cloud>EC2</cloud> machine, we put it into a vpc. we used a default vpc that AWS creates for us. the default VPC has inbound access from the internet, so it's dangerous to use it all the time. some services don't require VPCs, but it's still important to learn about it.

 > Networking defined \
 > Networking is how you connect computers around the world and allow them to communicate with one another.
 In this course, you’ve already seen a few examples of networking.
 One is the AWS Global Infrastructure.
 AWS has built a network of resources using data centers, Availability Zones, and Regions.